jqwhite/abberation_mapping/README.md

 Based on Debayan Saha's Ph.D. thesis [ref].

+Requires ssh access and project space on falcon.

-Excecute the notebooks in order:
+Excecute the notebooks in order on a local machine:

 1. `01_process_patches.ipynb`
 2. `02_analyse_zola_results.ipynb`

+Processing happens as a slurm job on gpu nodes of the cluster.

+Analysis happens locally.

 ## Further details